simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 ```

 4. Import the certificate into ACM (Amazon Certificate Manager)
-Note: Show steps to import the certificat to ACM (snapshots already there in docs)
+Note: Show steps to import the certificate to ACM (snapshots already there in docs)

 ![ACM Dashboard?](acm_dashboard.png)